Choosing the Best Wine Opener for Arthritis

 1. Ergonomic Design:

 • Handle Shape and Size: The handle should be large enough to provide a secure grip without excessive force.
-I recommend opting for a shape that fits comfortably in the hand, minimizing strain and maximizing control.
+I recommend opting for a shape that fits comfortably in the hand, minimising strain and maximising control.

-• Non-Slip Materials: Materials like rubber, silicone, or textured surfaces can significantly enhance grip and prevent slippage, even when dealing wet or unsteady hands.
+• Non-Slip Materials: Materials such as rubber, silicone, or textured surfaces can significantly enhance grip and prevent slippage, even with wet or unsteady hands.
 In my experience, this is crucial for those with compromised hand function.

 2. Mechanical Advantage: